New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Introduction

-In this study, building upon the framework proposed by \cite{Pan:2020zbl}, we present a novel approach for model-independent constraint on LIV, and validate this method based on a dataset comprising 93 temporal delay data points.
-On the one hand, we reconstruct the cosmic expansion history using luminosity distance information from 174 GRBs calibrated by \cite{Tang:2021elg}, the redshift range is $0.117<z<9.4$.
-On the other hand, the observed time delay data are provided by multi-observation GRBs we collected \citep{2016GCN.19581....1B, 2016GCN.19580....1D,Zhang:2016poo,2012ApJ...748..132Z,2006APh....25..402E,Xiao:2022ovb}, with a total dataset of 93, covering a redshift range from 0.117 to 6.29.
-Compared to the approach of \cite{Pan:2020zbl}, which reconstructed the cosmic expansion history using H(z) data, the cosmic expansion history information and time-delay information utilized in this paper are exclusively derived from GRBs.
+In this study, we present a novel model-independent approach to constrain LIV over an extended redshift range, reaching into the high-redshift range of GRBs.
+Our method is based entirely on GRB data.
+First, we reconstruct the cosmic expansion history using luminosity distances from 174 GRBs, spanning a redshift range of $0.117 < z < 9.4$~\cite{Tang:2021elg}.
+Second, we used a sample of 88 time delays from long GRBs, covering $0.117 \leq z \leq 6.29$~\cite{Wei:2016exb,2006APh....25..402E,Xiao:2022ovb}.
+Crucially, both the expansion history and the time-delay data employed in this work are derived exclusively from GRBs.
 That could potentially mitigate systematic errors arising from variations in the physical characteristics among diverse object populations.
-Furthermore, the luminosity distance data here encompasses a wide redshift range, allowing for the inclusion of more time-delay information.
-In comparison to \cite{Pan:2020zbl}, it boasts a larger dataset and an increased upper redshift limit for the samples, reaching up to $z=6.29$.
+Moreover, the wide redshift coverage of the GRB luminosity distance sample enables the inclusion of a significantly larger set of high-redshift time-delay events.
+In particular, our analysis extends to $z = 6.29$, surpassing the redshift reach of previous model-independent studies, such as the GP approach of Pan et al.~\cite{Pan:2020zbl}.

-This paper is structured as follows: In Section~\ref{sec:leve2} we describe a simple derivation of the time delay caused by LIV.
-Section~\ref{sec:leve3} will introduce the methods and datasets used in the study, encompassing time delay data, luminosity distance data, and the Gaussian Process regression reconstruction method.
-In section~\ref{sec:results}, we will unveil the conclusive outcomes.
-The concluding section shall encompass a concise overview and final remarks for this article.
+This paper is structured as follows.
+In Section~\ref{sec:leve2}, we present a simple derivation of the time delay caused by LIV.
+Section~\ref{sec:leve3} describes the methods and datasets used in this study, including time delay data, luminosity distance data, and the Gaussian Process regression reconstruction method.
+In Section~\ref{sec:results}, we present our main results.
+Finally, Section~\ref{sec:conclusion} provides a summary and concluding remarks.